Sajjad-Apna-College/apnacollee/README.md

 # apnacollee
 This is my first respository
 <br>
-Sajjad Ahmad is the author
+Sajjad Ahmad is the author (apna college)